-We believe that great puppies start out with good genetics and parents who are healthy and beautiful with good temperaments.
+Great puppies start out with good genetics and parents who are healthy and beautiful with good temperaments.
 Then, good rearing during the first weeks and months of life is imperative in order to shape the temperament that puppies are born with into temperaments most suitable as human companions.
-We provide the foundation for new puppy owners to build on.
+Raising English Golden Retriever puppies is our specialty.
+Summer Brook’s meticulously planned method of raising English Golden Retriever puppies provides our puppies with the best possible foundation for life.
+This page discusses how we raise our puppies at Summer Brook Acres.

 Our Focus in Raising Puppies